anuvrat-umich/643_wk2/README.md

-# 643_wk2
+# SIADS 643 wk2 Code Crafting - Anuvrat Chaturvedi - March 17th, 2024

-SIADS 643 week2 repo for Anuvrat Chaturvedi
+I have created this code to create correlation matrix and histograms for the given data.